artainmo/push_swap/README.md

 * sa if ideal pos next to longest chain
 * else pb

-## Algorithm for medium to difficult
+## Latest best performing algorithm
 IDEAL POSITION: Relative to following or following value depending on longest sorted chain.
 ORDERED: All values in correct position relative to each other but not relative to stack itself